Gopal-Khadka/Realtime-Chat-App/README.md

 In summary, [channels](https://channels.readthedocs.io/en/latest/introduction.html#turtles-all-the-way-down) are the *individual* pathways for message passing, while [channel layers](https://channels.readthedocs.io/en/latest/topics/channel_layers.html#) provide the infrastructure to enable those channels to communicate across different instances of your application.

 **Note:** Channel layers is asynchronous code which needs the usage of `async/await` keyword and must inherit from `AsyncWebSocket` class.
 To avoid this, we can use `asgiref.sync.async_to_sync` method.

+### Tracking Online People in Channels Layer

+To do this, we have to count how many channels are there in channel layer.
+As we are using `in-built channel layer` (for now), we can't do this directly with channels layer object unfortunately.

+So without using `Redis`, we would have to do it manually in `consumers.py`.
+So we add new field `users_online` in `ChatGroup` model to track them.